 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 This is the manner in which these funds are normally budgeted.
 Revenues are recognized when they have been earned and they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the government considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 All other revenue items are considered to be measurable and available only when cash is received by the government.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service principal and interest expenditures on general long-term debt as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
-General capital asset acquisitions, including entering into contracts giving the government the right to use lease assets, are reported as expenditures in the governmental funds.
-Issuance of long-term debt and financing through leases are reported as other financing sources.
+However, debt service principal and interest expenditures on general long-term debt, including lease and subscription liabilities, as well as expenditures related to compensated absences, claims and judgments, postemployment benefits, and environmental obligations are recognized later based on specific accounting rules applicable to each, generally when payment is due.
+General capital asset acquisitions, including entering into contracts giving the government the right to use lease and subscription assets, are reported as expenditures in the governmental funds.
+Issuance of long-term debt and financing through leases and subscriptions are reported as other financing sources.